The 10 Languages With the Most Economic Benefits

 Most Economic Benefits

-In the digital age, knowing more than one language can be a valuable asset in your career, especially if you’re in a business that relies on trade or global commerce.
+Knowing more than one language in the digital age can be a valuable asset in your career, especially if you’re in a business that relies on trade or global commerce.
 Countries understand the importance of educational attainment to the economy since, by logic, more years of schooling mean a more highly educated and productive workforce, which leads to increased output of goods and services and, eventually, a more robust economy because of educational attainment (Barro & Lee, 2001).

-As a result, bilingualism appears to make people bicultural (or multicultural, if they speak more than two languages), a significant advantage in today’s borderless world, and a vital skill when traveling and meeting new people.
+As a result, bilingualism makes people bicultural (or multicultural if they speak more than two languages), a significant advantage in today’s borderless world, and a vital skill when traveling and meeting new people.
 Many companies require their employees to know another language or language skills to rise through the ranks, and bilingual workers get paid nearly 20% more than non-bilingual workers.
-But there are even more reasons to learn languages other than English; these ten languages with the most economic benefits are just some of them.
+But there are even more reasons to learn languages other than English; these ten languages with the most economic benefits are just some.

 1. English

 While its origin may lie in England, English is now spoken in over 50 countries—and as a result, it’s commonly used as a lingua franca to aid international communication.
-That said, unless you’re an American living abroad, learning English will be much more economically beneficial for you than for an overseas counterpart.
-In fact, learning any foreign language will open doors for you—as long as it’s a significant tongue like Spanish or Mandarin Chinese.
+That said, unless you’re an American living abroad, learning English will benefit you more economically than an overseas counterpart.
+Learning any foreign language will open doors for you—as long as it’s a significant tongue like Spanish or Mandarin Chinese.
 With about a billion non-native English speakers worldwide, English has the most considerable number of second-language speakers.
-When it comes to second languages, English reigns supreme, with over 750 million speakers, accounting for the vast majority of English speakers worldwide.
+Regarding second languages, English reigns supreme, with over 750 million speakers, accounting for the vast majority of English speakers worldwide.
 The strength of English has both positive and negative effects.

 2. Spanish